-Greeting you as you walk in is Café Kitsune, the only UK spin-off of the Franco-Japanese music label and café brand, serving speciality pastries like caramel miso rice pudding brioche, apple & custard melon pan, and, come lunchtime, chicken katsu sando.
+Greeting you as you walk in is Café Kitsune, the only UK spin-off of the Franco-Japanese music label and café brand, serving classic Japanese café treats like caramel miso rice pudding brioche, apple & custard melon pan, and, come lunchtime, chicken katsu sando.
 The space feels light and airy, with seating on the mezzanine above, or the tables and chairs on the pedestrianised street outside make for a nice spot in good weather.

 Cross the passageway outside, and you’ll spot Sakaya – a tiny bar and bottleshop with an authentic Japanese backstreet feel.
 You can stop by here for sake, whisky or umeshu; but it’s also where they host intimate masterclasses, from tastings to sake and cheese pairings.